Compassionate Home Care for Senior Pets and Families

 The wild reminds me who I am

 When I need to reset, I head outside.
-Hiking, camping, diving, snorkelling - nature is where I feel most calm, most curious,
+Hiking, camping, diving, snorkelling - nature is where I feel most calm, curious, and most myself.

-I seek out wild places and wild creatures.
-I go looking for vast horizons, majestic views, salt water, birdsong.
+I love wild places and wild creatures.
+Big horizons, crashing waves, quiet birdsong, weird animals and cool fungi.
 The kind of awe that reminds me how small we are and how deeply connected we are to this world.

 Nature brings me back to myself.
-It fills my cup so I can show up with care, presence and compassion - for every pet, and every person I meet.
+It fills my cup, clears my head and helps me show up with care, presence and compassion for every pet and every person I meet.